Cubix1729/Simplex/README.md

  - King-pawn tropism rewarding the king being close to friendly or ennemy pawns in the endgame
  - Tapered interpolation between middlegame/endgame scores for all features

-The eval parameters aren't tuned, so they are probably suboptimal.
+The HCE eval parameters aren't tuned, so they are probably suboptimal.

-The UCI option `Use NNUE` can be used to switch to the (very bad for the moment) NNUE evaluation.
-This is currently a lot too slow (~50x slower than the HCE), so still an experimental feature.

 ### Search